stubailo/Instacode/README.md

 ### Proposed Solution

-The solution that I think would offer the best experience is running a headless Ubuntu Server virtual machine with a Windows-based UI.
+The solution that I think would offer the best experience is running a headless Ubuntu Server virtual machine, and attaching a Windows UI that can do common tasks like starting/stopping web servers and installing packages.
 This can be achieved by transparently downloading a VM image and running it in a headless VirtualBox, then setting up a shared folder and SSH connection.

 The user can then edit code in a Windows folder which is synced with a folder inside the VM, while also having access to a terminal that exactly represents a real Linux environment (because it is).